BatSuperSpiderMan/ABTradingEngineClient/README.md

  # Introduction

-ABTradingCoreExpress  client was built from the ground-up with with C# windows forms to test a  a JSON API intending to be an engine for trading
+ABTradingCoreExpress  client was built from the ground-up with with C# windows forms to test a  a JSON API intending to be an engine for trading.
 The api can be found here http://gitlab.dev.africanbank.net/innovation/abtradingcoreexpress